 Perhaps there is a "team creation" faq out there that gives erroneous instructions, because this question is actually pretty common.
 When you created the team, it was explained pretty clearly so I'll simply repeat here in the FAQ what you read when the team was created:

-You team will not be listed in the stats database until you've joined it
+You team will not be listed in the stats database until you've joined it After you join your team, it will show up after the next stats run.

 You may edit your team information by using this link: